Pandi housing project occupation: Events

 The NHA announced a plan, on March 27, to expel 20,000 illegal dwellers from 5,262 housing units in Pandi, Bulacan.
 However, the NHA withdrew the orders after Kadamay agreed to undergo a validation process, which started on April 3, to determine whether the members are eligible, according to Anakpawis Rep. Ariel Casilao.

 On April 4, Duterte announced that members of Kadamay may now live in units, as long as they do not oust police officers and soldiers who currently reside there.
 He also urged the soldiers and police officers to give up their claims to their houses occupied by Kadamay, vowing to build better housing projects by December.

-Senator Antonio Trillanes IV, on April 6, called Kadamay a "front organization of communists."
+Senator Antonio Trillanes IV, on April 6, called Kadamay a "front organization of communists".
 Trillanes alleged that the community may be used as a "sanctuary" of communist rebels.
 On the same day, Duterte accused Kadamay of involvement in "anarchical activities" as he promised to prevent any efforts to occupy other housing projects.

 Aftermath

-Before May 1, members of Kadamay gathered before the Ombudsman, demanding livelihoods and decent living wages so that they can pay their occupied house.
+Before May 1, 2017, members of Kadamay gathered before the Ombudsman, demanding livelihoods and decent living wages so that they can pay their occupied house.
 On July 25, Duterte threatened to "shoot" them if Kadamay refused to follow his order not to occupy the houses again.
 He alleged that the group have gone rebellion and they ignore laws.
 Kadamay Chair Gloria Arellano lambasted Duterte, saying that housing programs are not on his agenda but only the soldiers, and the majority of making threats.
 On November 22, Kadamay gathered at NHA headquarters but the police blocked them.

-2018

-On June, a former member of the group alleged that Kadamay leaders have been charging each member P300 for every rally the group will stage, with the leaders allegedly threatening to evict the members from their units if they refused to pay.
+In June 2018, a former member of the group alleged that Kadamay leaders have been charging each member P300 for every rally the group will stage, with the leaders allegedly threatening to evict the members from their units if they refused to pay.
 On September, he alleged that the group was being used as a breeding ground of the New People's Army contrary to the perception that it is a pro-poor advocate.
 Kadamay denied the allegations and said that the group respects the decision of members to quit.

+In 2019, Pandi Mayor Enrico Roque stated that giving legal status to Kadamay occupiers would bring economic benefits to the town of Pandi.